hanseuljun/kinect-to-hololens/README.md

 4. Install Kinect for Windows SDK 2.0 (https://www.microsoft.com/en-us/download/details.aspx?id=44561).
 5. Install UsbDk (https://github.com/daynix/UsbDk/releases).
 6. Run run-cmake.ps1 in cpp to build Visual Studio solutions with CMake.
-7. Run build-plugin.ps1 to build a Unity3D plugin with the Visual Studio solutions copy DLL files including the plugin built in the previous step for the Unity3D project in unity.
+7. Run build-plugin.ps1 that builds a Unity3D plugin with the Visual Studio solution, then copies DLL files including the plugin into the Unity3D project in unity/KinectToHoloLens.
 8. Build executable files with the Unity3D project and the Visual Studio solution in cpp/build/x64.

 # How to run